 a.
-If a team is up 10 or more goals at halftime or any time thereafter, the game will end.
+If a team is up by 10 goals at the 9-minute mark in the second half or any time thereafter, the game will end.

 Rule 9: Scoring

 - 1. A goal is scored when the whole curvature of the ball has passed over the goal line, between the goal posts and under the cross bar provided there have been no violations by the attacking team.
 It is the position of the ball that counts. - 2.
 A goal may be scored directly from the kickoff.